Home > All Recipes > Cupcakes > Small Batch Vanilla Cupcakes

 Two vanilla cupcakes with cranberry frosting

-Single vanilla cupcake with festive frosting
+Single small batch vanilla cupcake with a bite

 Small Batch Vanilla Cupcakes